awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### RDS API<a name="aurora-global-database-delete.api"></a>

- To delete a cluster that is part of an Aurora global database with the RDS API, run the [DeleteGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteGlobalCluster.html) operation\.
+ To delete a cluster that is part of an Aurora global database with the RDS API, run the [DeleteGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteGlobalCluster.html) action\.

 ## Importing Data into an Aurora Global Database<a name="aurora-global-database-etl"></a>

  To import data into an Aurora global database, use one of the following techniques:
-+  Create a snapshot of an Aurora MySQL cluster or Amazon RDS MySQL DB instance and restore it to the primary cluster of an Aurora global database\.
-Currently, any snapshot must be from a source that is compatible with MySQL 5\.6\.
++  Create a snapshot of an Aurora cluster or Amazon RDS DB instance and restore it to the primary cluster of an Aurora global database\.
+Currently, any snapshot must be from a source that is compatible with MySQL 5\.6 or PostgreSQL 10\.7\.

+  The following shows an example of restoring an Aurora MySQL instance\.
 ![\[Screenshot showing the restore snapshot page for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-restore-snapshot-01.png)
 +  Use point\-in\-time restore on the primary cluster to restore the cluster data to a previous state\.
-+  Use a physical import technique, such as the Percona xtrabackup tool\.
-+  Use a logical import technique, such as preparing data with the `mysqldump` command and loading it with the `mysql` command\.

- The crucial distinction for an Aurora global database is that you always import the data to the cluster that you designate as the primary cluster\.
-You can do the initial data import before or after adding that cluster to the Aurora Global Database\.
-All the data from the primary cluster is automatically replicated to any secondary clusters\.

-## Managing an Aurora Global Database<a name="aurora-global-database-managing"></a>

- You can perform most management operations on the individual clusters that make up an Aurora global database\.
-When you select **Group related resources** on the **Databases** page in the console, you see the primary cluster and any secondary clusters grouped under the associated global database object\.

-![\[Screenshot showing how Aurora global databases are represented on the Databases page in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-cluster-tree-01.png)

- To see the properties that apply to an entire Aurora global database, choose that global database\.

-![\[Screenshot showing Aurora global database and associated settings in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-global-cluster-maintenance.png)

-## Configuring an Aurora Global Database<a name="aurora-global-database-modifying"></a>

- The **Databases** page in the AWS Management Console lists all your Aurora global databases, showing the primary cluster and any secondary clusters for each one\.
-The Aurora global database is an object that has its own configuration settings, in particular the AWS Regions associated with the primary and any secondary clusters\.

-![\[Screenshot showing an Aurora global database and associated configuration settings in the AWS Management Console.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-global-cluster-configuration.png)

- You can choose an Aurora global database and modify its settings, as shown in the following screenshot\.

-![\[Screenshot showing the page to modify settings for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-modify-global-01.png)
+For more information, see [Restoring a DB Cluster to a Specified Time](USER_PIT.md)\.

  You can configure the parameter groups independently for each Aurora cluster within the Aurora global database\.
 Most parameters work the same as for other kinds of Aurora clusters\.
 The `aurora_enable_repl_bin_log_filtering` and `aurora_enable_replica_log_compression` configuration settings have no effect\.
 We recommend keeping the settings consistent between all the clusters in a global database, to avoid unexpected behavior changes if you promote one of the secondary clusters to be the primary\.
 For example, use the same settings for time zones and character sets to avoid inconsistent behavior if a different cluster takes over as the primary cluster\.